-I’m a progressive data analyst in Seattle.
+I’m a progressive data analyst in Seattle, and I currently work as the data director for The Collective, a group of organizations dedicated to building Black political power across America.
 I grew up in Palo Alto before heading down the road to Stanford University for undergrad, where I studied political science, statistics, and history.
 I wrote an honors thesis about leaks as disinformation, centered on an online experiment I designed and implemented in my senior year.

 After graduating in 2018, I joined the Nevada State Democratic Party’s coordinated campaign as a data associate, and was promoted to deputy data director that fall.
 I got hooked on electoral politics in Nevada: there’s something about the people you meet and work with on campaigns that can’t be beat.
 There’s also something to be said about winning in Vegas.

 After the election, I moved to Seattle for an exciting new challenge at Adaptive Biotechnologies.
 I joined a small team focused on building out the company’s business intelligence operation, and learned a lot about dashboarding and data modeling, and a little bit about T-cells and B-cells.
 During my spare time I fell in love with the city of Seattle and had the privilege to work part-time for Shaun Scott’s city council campaign in district four, where we fought for a municipal Green New Deal and an end to racist policing.